indeedeng/starfish/README.md

 ```

-Users that contributed between Tue Mar 31 2020 18:00:00 GMT-0600 and Tue Apr 07 2020 18:00:00 GMT-0600
+Users that contributed between Tue, 01 Dec 2020 06:00:00 GMT and Tue, 15 Dec 2020 06:00:00 GMT
 ```

-For further reading see the [luxon time zone documentation](https://moment.github.io/luxon/docs/manual/zones) and the [List of tz values](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+For further reading see the [luxon time zone documentation](https://moment.github.io/luxon/docs/manual/zones) and the [List of tz values](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 ### To run:
 In your terminal, type `cat {path/to/CSVfile}.csv | node index.js {date1} {date2}`